SelfFormat/your-random-quotes/readme.md

 ## TODO LIST:

+[ ] Reformat code to leverage Koin

+[ ] Adding rules to database to allow only user to write/read only own data

+[ ] widget is not scrolling textview

+[ ] refreshing icon is not responding on every load

+[ ] Add better logging system to trace log only on debug builds

 [ ] Change listview to recycler view with all user's quotes

 [ ] Polish recyclerview UI

 [ ] removing and editing quotes

-[ ] refreshing icon is not responding on every load

-[ ] widget is not scrolling textview

 [ ] Add more fonts to widget

-[ ] Adding rules to database to allow only user to write/read only own data

 ## DONE: